Membership

 Q: Who is eligible to hold national office?

-A: Any member who meets the criteria listed for each position in the NAEA Policy Handbook.
-This information is available upon request.
+A: Any member who meets the criteria listed for each position in the NAEA Officer, Division Director, and Vice President Handbook.
+This information is available to members online or upon request.

 Q: A member of my state association is running for national office and supporters want to campaign for the candidate.
 Are there any restrictions?

 A: In the interests of equity for all nominees, NAEA prohibits organized campaigning for nominees.
 Some state associations may be better able to afford campaigning costs than others, thus putting nominees from less affluent areas at a disadvantage.
-Biographies and vitae of all nominees are circulated to voting members through the election ballot so that an informed electorate is possible.
+Biographies and vitae of all nominees are circulated to voting members through the election ballot and is posted on NAEA’s website so that an informed electorate is possible.

-Q: Where do I find the names and addresses of my elected officers?
+Q: Where do I find the names of NAEA elected officers?

-A: Each issue of NAEA News lists this information for elected officers as well as Special Issues chairs and regional representatives in the bi-monthly columns by officers.
+A: Each issue of NAEA News lists this information for elected officers as well as Interest Groups chairs and regional representatives in the bi-monthly columns by officers.
+All national elected officers are also posted on the NAEA website.
+See Board of Directors.

 Q: What is the relationship between college/university Student Chapters and NAEA?